-The universally acknowledged princi ple of self-defense, applicable to States as to individuals, would destroy a conspiracy so damaging in its effect and so general in its blight.
-The duty of repressing wrong and protecting those who can not protect themselves requires the lawmakers to put the whole power of the State against such conspiracies. therefore recommend that the General Assembly comply with that declaration. because it is right and ought to be the law, and because the dominant party is pledged to its enactment; and I also recommend that the putting down or keeping down by purchasers of the prices others in pursuance of such conspiracy

-Fear of the wrath of those who violate a moral principle, and who threaten, if the Legislature of the State of North Carolina complies with the wish of her majority, to punish the communities al ready in their grasp, rather than obey the laws, should not affect the judgment or paralyze the efforts, as it can not nullify the duty of those whom the people have chosen to do their will.
+The universally acknowledged primei-ple of self-defense, applicable to States as to individuals, would destroy a don-spiracy so damaging in its effect and so general in its blight.
+The duty of re-pressing wrong and protecting those who can not protect themselves requires the lawmakers to put the whole power of the State against such conspiracies.
+If therefore recommend that the General Assembly comply with that declaration. because it is right and ought to be the law, and because the dominant party is because it is right and ought to be the law, and because the dominant party is pledged to its enactment: and I also recommend that the putting down or keeping down by purchasers of the prices of articles produced by the labor of others in pursuance of such conspira. be made criminal.
+Fear of the wrath of those who violate a moral princ.ple, and who threaten, if the Legislature of the State of North Carolina complies with the wish of her Carolina complies with the wish of her majority, to punish the communities an-ready in their grasp, rather than obey the laws, should not affect the judg-ment or paralyze the efforts, as it can not nullify the duty of those whom the people have chosen to do their will.

-UNDIMINISHED HOSTILITY TO
+UNDIMINISHED HOSTILITY TO TRUSTS.

 (Extract from message of Governor Kitchin to Legislature of 1911.)

-Legitimate corporations and joint stock companies are beneficial and greatly develop the State, inspiring an enterprising business spirit, and no one can speak other than words of praise concerning them, but private monopolies are tyrannical and intolerant.
-A free people desiring justice and hating op-pression should exert their entire governmental power to destroy them.
-Under our dual system of government the Federal law has sole jurisdiction over interstate commerce, while the State is supreme over commerce wholly within her territory.
-It behooves the government of every State to exert its entire power in contributing to the destruction of monopoly, the restoration of competition in industrial life, in limiting trust evils. in protecting her people, and in compelling compliance with and in punishing violations of her laws.
-I have endeavored to obtain from the several solicitors, who have in the last two years represented the State in the various judicial districts, definite suggestions which in their official experience or otherwise have occurred to them as use every power that God has given him proper amendments to strengthen our aw.
-One of the ablest has suggested that the words "article or thing of I tell you verily he will not break a value" used in said law probably inbruised reed of a struggling industry cluded only tangible things and would not include telephone and telegraph messages.
-Although the Corporation Comwith the hoe" and the woman with the charges, I recommend that you consider broom, all the way up to the gilded the language used in the statute with palace, where rest in luxurious ease the the view of including practices which are prejudicial to the rights of the people, and for the purpose of including rates merce, or manufacture in this State."
-I further recommend that an additional subsection "h" be added as follows: "For any person, firm, corporation or association to monopolize or attempt to monopolize or combine or conspire with any other person, firm. corporation or association to monopolize any part of the trade, commerce or manufacture within this State."
+Legitimate corporations and joint stock companies are beneficial and greatly develop the State, inspiring an enterprising business spirit, and no one can speak other than words of praise joint can speak other than words of praise concerning them, but private monopolies are tyrannical and intolerant.
+A free people desiring justice and hating op-pression should exert their entire govern-mental power to destroy them.
+Under our dual system of government the Fed-eral law has sole jurisdiction over interstate commerce, while the State is su-preme over commerce wholly within her territory.
+It behooves the government of every State to exert its entire power in contributing to the destruction of monopoly, the restoration of competition in industrial life, in limiting trust evils, in protecting her people, and in com-pelling compliance with and in punishing violations of her laws. ••• I have cn-deavored to obtain from the several solicitors, who have in the last two years epresented the State in the various ju dicial districts, definite suggestions which in their official experience or otherwise have occurred to them as proper amendments to strengthen our law.
+One of the ablest has suggested that the words "article or thing of used in said law probably value cluded only tangible things and would not include telephone and telegraph mes-sages.
+Although the Corporation Comsages.
+Although the corporation com-mission has the power to regulate their charges, I recommend that you consider the language used in the statute with the view of including practices which are prejudicial to the rights of the people, and for the purpose of including rates and toils. and tolls.